-There is a disproportionately large number of properties in the Royal Borough that fall into the higher property bands (please see the chart below), so most households pay the higher rates of Council Tax and the Council raises more per property than many other local authorities.
-However, the Government makes full allowance for the money the Council can raise when it determines the Formula Grant that the Council receives.
-The Council's higher potential receipts from Council Tax are therefore effectively offset by lower Government grant.
+There is a disproportionately large number of properties in the Royal Borough that fall into the higher property bands (please see Chart 1), so most households pay the higher rates of council tax.
+As such, the Council raises more per property than many other local authorities.

+However, the Government makes full allowance for the money the Council can raise when it determines the Formula Grant the Council receives.
+The Council's higher potential receipts from council tax are therefore effectively offset by lower Government grant.